PMBio/deeprvat/docs/deeprvat.md

 Samples missing in `phenotypes.parquet` won't be used in DeepRVAT training/testing.
 The user must generate this file as it's not output by the preprocessing/annotation pipeline.
 This file must also contain all covariates that should be used during training/association testing (e.g., genetic sex, age, genetic principal components).

-- `[path_to_deeprvat]/example/baseline_results`
+- `baseline_results`
 directory containing the results of the seed gene discovery pipline.
 Insturctions [here](seed_gene_discovery.md)

 ## Configuration file: Common parameters

 The `config.yaml` file located in your `experiment` directory contains the configuration parameters of key sections: phenotypes, baseline_results, training_data, and data.
-It also allows to set many other configurations, such as the variant annotations
+It also allows to set many other configurations detailed below.

 `config['training_data']` contains the relevant specifications for the training dataset creation.

 `config['data']` contains the relevant specifications for the association dataset creation.

 ### Baseline results
-Specifies paths to results from various seed gene discovery method runs (Burden/SKAT test with pLoF and missense variants).
+`config['baseline_results']` specifies paths to results from the seed gene discovery pipeline (Burden/SKAT test with pLoF and missense variants).
 When using the seed gene discovery pipeline provided with this package, simply link the directory as 'baseline_results' in the experiment directory without any further changes.

 If you want to provide custom baseline results (already combined across tests), store them like `baseline_results/{phenotype}/combined_baseline/eval/burden_associations.parquet` and set the `baseline_results` in the config to
 ```